AlannaParsons/midterm/README.md

   x add percentages to results? (just for user, not in data)
-  - currently using percentage to render color, add more data for user??? chart? x add who has voted to results page
-  - add buttons to navigate create & results (MAKE NAV BAR)
-  - get rid of date range in creating schedule
+  - currently using percentage to render color, add more data for user??? chart? x add who has voted to results page x add buttons to navigate create & results (MAKE NAV BAR) x get rid of date range in creating schedule
   - add type of event (drop dow or text input)
+  - results ejs - length of bar determined by % of votes given. intheory 0% will squish content but it doesnt... future implications? why does this work
+  - once html inside date bars change, should fix bar being larger than triangle bug

 secondary
   - error handling for invalid schedule url